7 Best Nutrition Tips for Athletes

 I always joke with my athletes and say, “ A spice a day keeps the dietitian away!”
 Why?
 Because it’s true!

-In my professional opinion, incorporating freshly ground spice is one of the most underrated pieces of advice in the world of sports nutrition today.
+In my professional opinion, incorporating freshly ground spices in addition to powerful anti-inflammatory foods and recovery-boosting anti-inflammatory supplements is one of the most underrated pieces of advice in the world of sports nutrition today.
 The research is quite strong on the ability of spice to improve overall health.

 For example, did you know that cinnamon is known for its ability to lower blood sugar and turmeric is famous for knocking down chronic pain and whole body inflammation?
 If you are not already including a few teaspoons of spice into your daily eating regimen, it’s about time you start!
 Here are a few suggestions to get the ball rolling: